Azouz Begag: Career in research

-Begag has a doctorate in Economics from Lumière University Lyon 2.
+Begag has a doctorate in economics from Lumière University Lyon 2.
 He has combined the functions of researcher in economy at the CNRS and at the Maison des sciences sociales et humaines of Lyon since 1980 and the one of professor at the École Centrale de Lyon.
-A visiting professor in Spring 2002 at the Winthrop-King Institute for Contemporary French and Francophone Studies at Florida State University, Begag was later made a honorary professor.
+A visiting professor in Spring 2002 at the Winthrop-King Institute for Contemporary French and Francophone Studies at Florida State University, Begag was later made an honorary professor.
 In addition, he was a visiting professor at Cornell University in New York for one year.
 Begag's academic career, culminating in his place as a researcher at the CNRS, as well as his political career to date, have also centered around the problems of unequal opportunity for those brought up in industrial suburbs and ghettos.

 In his account in 2007 of his two years as minister, The Sheep in the Bathtub, he describes his research work as that of a sociologist.